 Stateroom Categories on Sun Princess

 The most affordable option, these staterooms feature two twin beds or a queen-size bed and the basic amenities you expect, from flat-panel 4K TV to in-room refrigerator.
-Inside staterooms also feature a ‘love seat’ or shorter sofa.
+Interior staterooms also feature an ottoman bench.

 - Category IA/IB/IC/ID/IE/IF: Interior (Deck 5/6/9/10/11/12/14/15/16/17)